-- Patients had timely access to initial assessment, test results, diagnosis and treatment. - Waiting times, delays and cancellations were minimal and managed appropriately. - Patients with the most urgent needs had their care and treatment prioritised. - Patients reported that the appointment system was easy to use.

-- The practice was working to introduce and promote new technology to assist access to appointments and reduce failures to attend appointments (DNAs). - The national patient survey indicated that patients were very satisfied with access to appointments and the responsiveness of the practice, it scored above the local and national averages in the questions relating to that area of care.
+- Patients had timely access to initial assessment, test results, diagnosis and treatment. - Waiting times, delays and cancellations were minimal and managed appropriately. - Patients with the most urgent needs had their care and treatment prioritised. - Patients reported that the appointment system was easy to use. - The practice had introduced and promoted new technology to assist access to appointments and reduce failures to attend appointments (DNAs). - The national patient survey indicated that patients were very satisfied with access to appointments and the responsiveness of the practice, it scored above the local and national averages in the questions relating to that area of care.
+A new telephone system had recently been introduced improving access futher.